Dean Heritage Centre: Setting

 The museum has a millpond, water from which drives the restored waterwheel.
 The pond is fed by a stream running from Morgan's Pool, the lowest of the Soudley Ponds, and is home to colonies of mallard and mandarin ducks.
-Dippers, kingfishers, wagtails and a heron.
+Other bird species that can be seen include dippers, kingfishers, grey wagtails and grey herons.
 Starting from the museum, a forestry trail can be followed through centuries-old oak and beech woods up to the summit of Bradley Hill, where a panoramic view of the valley can be seen; including the 1846 Zion Chapel and the old railway tunnel, excavated in 1894 and which runs beneath the hillside.

-Foresters' cottage, garden and animals
+Foresters' cottage and garden

-The museum grounds are home to a reconstructed early-twentieth century Forester’s cottage, which was moved stone by stone from its original location.
+The museum grounds are home to a reconstructed early-twentieth century Forester's cottage, which was moved stone by stone from its original location.
 The cottage is furnished and decorated in authentic Victorian and Edwardian period style.
 Like many Forest cottages of the time, it is a two-up, two-down, with, on the ground floor, a well-appointed sitting room with a harmonium, Victorian chaise-longue and a collection of period china, and a kitchen with an authentic cast-iron range.

-Upstairs there can be found two bedrooms, a children’s room, and a master bedroom which also contains a cot.
+Upstairs there can be found two bedrooms, a children's room, and a master bedroom which also contains a cot.
 The bedrooms do not have wardrobes, but, as houses of the period would, instead contain chests to store clothing.
 Outside there is a wash-house containing a copper for washing clothes, along with a washing dolly and mangle.

 Behind the house lies the garden.
-It is planted with vegetables of authentic period varieties, and is also home to animals which would traditionally have been kept by the Foresters.
-These include chickens to provide eggs, and Gloucestershire Old Spot pigs which were kept for their meat, and grazed under the trees on fallen apples.
-They were also released into the Forest to feed on acorns during the late summer, a right dating from medieval times known as pannage.
-Two ferrets are also kept in the garden; these traditionally were used (and still are) by Foresters to catch rabbits for the table.
+It is planted with vegetables of authentic period varieties.